 Boundaries Get Pushed, Rules Get Broken

-Baby Mac is barely a year old and he’s already been testing the waters.
-Trying to eat the dog’s food and smiling wily when I call his name and tell him ‘no.’ That gumless smile is so hard to resist but I know that if I don’t set limits and stay consistent, I’m going to be raising the next Veruca Salt.
+I know if I don’t set limits and stay consistent, I’m going to be raising the next Veruca Salt.
 You do remember her from Willy Wonka, don’t you?
 “I want one!
 I want a golden goose!”

-We have a bridge nearby that is a good 50 feet or so up from a rocky bottom.
-I asked them if they would let the littles (Munchkin, Punkin, and baby Mac) just roam and run across that bridge.
+We have a bridge close to our home that is a good 50 feet or so up from a rocky bottom.
+I asked our teenagers if they would let the Littles just roam and run across that bridge.
 They said, “Yeah.”

 I asked them if I took the side rails off if they would feel the same way.